WalletConnect/walletconnect-docs/docs/specs/clients/chat/spam-protection.md

 ## User-triggered Protection

-These spam protection come prepackaged with the Chat SDK but require action by the end user.
+These spam protections come prepackaged with the Chat SDK but require action by the end user.

 ### Thread Protection